It's (NOT) a 10! Homemade Detangler Recipe

 Use on wet hair and massage into scalp upon application.
 Comb hair and move on with your normal routine.

-Watch me nerd out and my recipe HERE
+Watch me nerd out and make my recipe HERE

 Video Disclaimers: I only used 5 drops of Tea Tree oil.
 I originally said 5 drops then incorrectly said 10.
 If you need more, use more.